-The AC input and output wiring must be sized per the local electrical safety code requirements to ensure the wires ability to safely handle the inverter's maximum load current.
-After determining the proper AC wire sizes, they are required to be protected from short circuits and overloads by an overcurrent protection device and have a means to disconnect the AC circuits.
+The AC input and output wiring must be sized per the local electrical safety code requirements to ensure the wire's ability to safely handle the inverter's maximum load current.
+The AC wiring must be protected from short circuits and overloads by an overcurrent protection device and have a means to disconnect the AC circuits.
+AC overcurrent protection is not included in the inverter and must be provided as part of the inverter installation.
+The AC overcurrent protection device must be a circuit breaker or a fuse/disconnect and be properly sized and branch circuit rated for the wire it is protecting and the appliances being powered.

-The MS Series provides a terminal block (see figure 2-10) that allows the AC input and output wiring to be permanently wired.
-This terminal block allows a service/distribution panel (main panel) to be wired to the inverter's input and a dedicated panel (sub-panel) between the inverter's output wiring and the AC loads.
+The MS Series provides a terminal block (see Figure 2-8) that allows the AC input and output wiring to be permanently wired.
+This terminal block allows a service/distribution panel (main panel) to be wired to the inverter's input, and a dedicated panel (sub-panel)1 between the inverter's output wiring and the AC loads.
 These systems use the circuit breakers provided in the panels as the overcurrent protection and the AC disconnect device.